 A. I had kayaked and canoed before in the Adirondacks as well as fished from a kayak in the Long island Sound.
 Never did I have any skills training, but being a surfer from Long Island, I grew up loving the water.
 I was looking for a group of people that shared a passion for environmental protection of New York’s marine ecology.
 I found it paddling in Brooklyn, NY.

 Q. How did you become a trip leader?

-A. I wanted to take on a leadership role to bring kayaking to more club members.
-The trips leaders started me as a trip assistant familiarizing myself with the local waterways.
+A. I wanted to take on a volunteer leadership role to bring kayaking to more club members.
+The trips leaders started me off as a trip assistant familiarizing myself with the local waterways.
 I took it upon myself to get American Canoe Association trip-leading training and started planning and leading trips with other trip leaders until I was able to do it on my own.